 The $17 million project is funded by RIPTA and a USDOT Transportation Investments Generating Economic Recovery (TIGER) grant awarded to the City of Providence in 2014.
 Part of the funding will be used by RIPTA to purchase vehicles to operate the service.

 Watch this flyover of the DTC corridor which highlights DTC station locations (in light blue), dedicated bus lanes (in red) and bike lanes (in green).
 These plans are based on preliminary design and may be updated as we move towards construction.

 A second public information session was held in May 2017 to present design concepts for the DTC that will now advance into engineering.
 Six station locations were identified, along with dedicated bus lanes in certain segments.
 This meeting was jointly held with the City of Providence and included discussion of potential long term concepts for continuing to transform Kennedy Plaza as an active civic space while accommodating RIPTA buses.
 VIEW PRESENTATION

 We held our first public information session in December 2016 to introduce the project to local residents and other stakeholders and to get input on the type of passenger amenities desired along the corridor.
 VIEW PRESENTATION

-Sign up to receive project information, be placed on our mailing list, and/or to submit a question or comment.SIGN UP NOW!
+Sign up to receive project information, and construction updates, and/or to submit a question or comment.SIGN UP NOW!

-RIPTA plans to hold a public meeting in late fall 2017 to give RIPTA riders, downtown residents and local business owners an opportunity to learn more about the DTC.
+RIPTA plans to hold a public meeting on March 5th to give RIPTA riders, downtown residents and local business owners an opportunity to learn more about the DTC.
 Stay tuned!